The Ultimate Guide to Restaurant Customer Loyalty in 2026

 • Customer Lifetime Value: The total revenue generated by a single customer over time.

-• Loyalty Program Participation: The number of customers enrolled in loyalty programs.
+• Loyalty Program Participation: The number of customers enrolled — and the share who actually redeem.

-• Email Engagement: Open rates and click rates indicate how effectively restaurants communicate with customers.
+• Email Engagement: Open and click rates show how effectively you’re staying in the routine.

-• SMS Opt-Ins: Tracking text subscribers helps measure the reach of promotional campaigns.
+• SMS Opt-Ins: Text subscribers measure the reach of your most immediate channel.

 Common Restaurant Loyalty Mistakes